ezflash/ezFlashCLI/README.md

 The tool relies on Segger J-Link™ library to control the Smartbond SWD interface.
 The J-Link probe is available on all Smartbond development kits.

+For more details, please look at our [Documentation](https://ezflashcli.readthedocs.io/)

 ## Supported platforms

 * macOS